marcguery/varif/README.md

 The combination of ASPs are used to classify alleles that are:

 - Differentially distributed between two groups:
-  At least one ASP of one group is a true reference (below or equal to maxRSP) and at least one ASP of the other group is a true mutation (above or equal to minVSP).
+  At least one ASP of one group is below or equal to maxRSP (does not contain the alternate allele) and at least one ASP of the other group is above or equal to minVSP (contains the alternate allele).
 - Fixed in the population:
   All ASPs of the samples are above or equal to minVSP or below or equal to maxRSP.
 Either the option `--all-variants` or `--fixed` will show these alleles.
 - Not differentially distributed among samples, for all other cases.
 The option `--all-variants` will show these alleles while the option `--best-variants` will omit them.
 Note that the whole variant (with all alternate alleles merged in a single line) will be saved in the VCF file even if only one allele is passing the filters.

 The exact proportion of mutated and reference alleles in both groups, refer to as 'Allele Population Proportions', is displayed at the Proportions column of the CSV file.
 There are 4 different percentages separated by a ':' corresponding respectively to:

-- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true mutation
+- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the locus *is* the alternate allele
-- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true reference
+- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the locus *is not* the alternate allele
-- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the allele is a true mutation
+- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the locus *is* the alternate allele
-- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the allele is a true reference
+- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the locus *is not* the alternate allele

 Note that when the `--comparison` option is set to *all*, the third and fourth percentages are equal to the first and second.

-As a result, fixed allele can either have the first and the third percentage equal to 0 (fixed reference in the population) or the second and the fourth equal to 0 (fixed allele in the population).
+As a result, a fixed allele can either have the first and the third percentage equal to 0 (fixed reference in the population) or the second and the fourth equal to 0 (fixed allele in the population).

 Differentially distributed alleles can either have the first and the fourth percentages different from 0, or the second and the third  percentages different from 0 (allele present in at least one sample from one group and absent from at least one sample from the other group).